JGardner01/jgardner01.github.io/about.md

 - Utilised Docker, Kubernetes, FluxCD, Terraform and GitOps workflows to manage and automate deployments.
 - Utilised Microsoft’s Azure cloud services for hosting the services and fulfilling the hardware needs.

-#### Personal Projects
-- **File Organiser** <a href="/File-Organiser/">[View Project]</a>
-  - Developed a file organisation application that sorts files into predefined categories based on file type or date.
-  - Implemented automation management and system tray integration enabling the application to continue organising in the background.
-  - Enabled users to define and manage custom file extensions to sort beyond the predefined file extensions.
-- **URL Shortener** <a href="/URL-Shortener/">[View Project]</a>
-  -	Designed and implemented a full stack URL shortening application using Flask for the backend and MongoDB for database management.
-  - Added custom features such as short URL link customisation, passwords, expiration dates and QR code generation.
-  - Integrated a user friendly dashboard for URL management and monitoring via sessions and user accounts.
-  - Utilised Google Safe Browsing API to enhance security by checking URLs against Google’s database.
-- **Ludo** <a href="/Ludo-Game/">[View Project]</a>
-  - Created a 3D digital implementation of the classic board game Ludo with computer controlled opponents.
-  - Implemented a rule-based propriety system for computer controlled opponent moves.

 #### Virtual Internships
 - **JP Morgan Chase & Co:** Software Engineering Lite <a href="/assets/virtualInternships/JPMorganChaseLite.pdf" target="_blank">[View Certificate]</a>
   - Completed a simulation focused on the process of completing an engineering ticket for a system in the credit-card rewards department of JPMorgan Chase & Co.